 I guess I’ve gotten to the point now, after creating many a recipe (and screwing up a few dishes to boot) where I can take a peak in my fridge, throw together some ingredients and make something good.
 Of course, one can never go wrong with bourbon.
 It just sounds good.

-This got me thinkin’ about a good old southern accent.
-I used to work with a girl from Alabama that could insult you seven different ways to Sunday, but her tone would have you tricked into thinking she just invited you to her house for coffee.
-And then there are guys out there like Matthew Maconahay, that even without his devilish good looks could talk a girl he just met into doin somethin she wouldn’t wanna write home about.
-Just sayin.
+This got me thinking about a southern accent.
+Does talking about bourbon and bread pudding sound more delicious with a southern drawl?
+Now, I live in the south.
+I say “y’all” a lot.
+But I don’t have much of an accent beyond that.
+However, I used to work with a girl from Alabama that could insult you seven different ways to Sunday.
+But her tone would have you tricked into thinking she just invited you to her house for coffee.

-The weekend of the Kentucky Derby, some friends-o-mine were makin mint juleps an had a gigantic bottle of whiskey on hand.
-It was so enormous, that, despite the fact there were at least 10 people at their derby party garage sale coolin off with a mighty minty drink … I’m sure they’ll be plenty left that’ll last until next year’s derby.
-I didn’t think they’d mind (or even notice!) if I stole their normal sized bottle of Jim Beam for some recipe experimentation.
+The weekend of the Kentucky Derby, some friends were makin mint juleps an had a gigantic bottle of whiskey on hand.
+It was so enormous, that, despite the fact there were at least 10 people at their derby party coolin’ off with a mighty minty drink, I didn’t think they’d mind (or even notice!) if I stole their normal sized bottle of Jim Beam for some recipe experimentation.